 Numerous devices can be connected to software apps for mobile phones, and there are a number of health monitoring wearables available that combine the hardware and software in one device.

-To summarize, measuring the pulse is simple to do and can be a useful sign for medical professionals.
 If you have any concerns regarding your heart rate, speak to a doctor.